thementat42/Manganese/docs/00_operators.md

 |   `as`   | Type cast        | `x as int`          |
 |   `@`    | Generic List     | `func foo@[int]()`  |

 Manganese uses copy-based assignment.
-An expression like `x = y` copies the value of `y` into `x`
+An expression like `x = y` copies the value of `y` into `x`.
 <!-- Todo?
 Move? (rust-like) -->

 ## === Non-operator symbols ===

-The following aren't really operators, but are symbols interpreted in a specific way
+The following aren't really operators, but are symbols interpreted in a specific way:

 |  Symbol |      Purpose         |           Example           |
 | ------- | -------------------- | --------------------------- |